 Richard Cohen, MD, FRCS | Chair of Digestive Disease & Surgery

-Professor Richard Cohen is a Consultant Colorectal Surgeon at University College London Hospitals (UCLH), and an Honorary Professor of Surgery in the Division of Surgery and Interventional Science at University College London.
+Professor Richard Cohen is a Consultant Colorectal Surgeon at University College London Hospitals (UCLH), and a Professor of Surgery in the Division of Surgery and Interventional Science at University College London.
 Professor Cohen has held several Divisional and Trust Clinical Director leadership positions at UCLH.
 Professor Cohen has held clinical appointments as a Consultant Colorectal Surgeon for almost 20 years, and has maintained ongoing academic research interests in his field.

 Nick Fletcher, MBBS, FRCA, FFICM | Chair of Critical Care & Anaesthesia

 Dr Nick Fletcher will chair our Critical Care & Anaesthesia Institute at Cleveland Clinic London.
 Dr Fletcher has been a Consultant in anaesthesia and critical care at London’s St Georges University Hospital NHS Foundation Trust for 17 years, and was lead for the Trust’s cardiothoracic critical care unit for 5 years.
 In addition to his clinical commitments he was President of the Association for Cardiothoracic Anaesthesia and Critical Care, and is an editor of British Journal of Anaesthesia Education.
 Dr Fletcher has over 70 peer reviewed publications and has been invited to lecture at many international conferences on anaesthesia and critical care.
 He is recognised for his national and international leadership in clinical quality, echocardiography, research and education.